ariatemplates/noder-js/README.md

 but it was refused as it increases too much the complexity of the loader.

 * The approach used by Noder is to provide a loader for browsers to be able to run unmodified [node.js](http://nodejs.org) modules.
-The fact that Noder is compatible with the synchronous (and simple to use) ``require`` syntax does not mean it is using synchronous requests though.
-All requests are done asynchronously through
-[XHR](http://www.w3.org/TR/XMLHttpRequest1/) but Noder waits until all transitive static dependencies of a module are loaded before executing the code of the module.
+The fact that Noder is compatible with the synchronous (and simple to use) ``require`` syntax does not mean it is using synchronous requests though (even if a synchronous mode is also supported).
+By default, all requests are done asynchronously through [XHR](http://www.w3.org/TR/XMLHttpRequest1/) but Noder waits until all transitive static dependencies of a module are loaded before executing the code of the module.
 	* When a non-packaged module is requested, dependencies are determined by quickly parsing the content of the module with regular expressions, extracting all calls to the
 	``require`` function.
 Note that non-packaged mode is normally used only during development.
 	* When a packaged module is requested, the package format (very similar to the one used by [Requirejs](http://requirejs.org/))